Facebook Metaverse

 Suitable for:

-The word “Metaverse” is made up of the prefix “meta” (beyond) and the root word “verse” (a derivative of “universe”); the term is typically used to describe the concept of a future iteration of the Internet consisting of persistent, shared, 3D virtual spaces connected into a perceived virtual universe.
-The metaverse in the broader sense can refer not only to virtual worlds, but to the Internet as a whole, including the entire spectrum of augmented reality.
+The word “metaverse” consists of the pre -iling “Meta” (beyond) and the word stem “verses” (a regression of “universe”); The term is usually used to describe the concept of a future iteration of the Internet, which consists of permanent, shared, virtual 3D rooms that are connected to a perceived virtual universe.
+The meta verse in the broader sense can not only refer to virtual worlds, but also to the Internet as a whole, including the entire spectrum of expanded reality.

 In contrast, a massively multiplayer online role-playing game consists of a single world.
 In the Metaverse, users can help shape the worlds and “live, learn, work, celebrate” there.